5-Common-Mistakes-Mike-Holmes-Notices-Featured-Image

 Those who plan to age-in-place in your home, really think about whether you want your laundry room to be in the basement.
 A main floor laundry room can serve another really important purpose.
 By keeping it on the same level as your kitchen, bathroom, living room, and master bedroom, you’ll be navigating less stairways, which can become a challenge as you age, and mobility becomes a concern.

-Holmes Approved Homes renovator Rock Cliff Custom Homes are known for their custom designs ensuring that every project that they tackle is unique and fully customizable.
+Holmes Approved Homes renovator Basement Builders are known for their custom designs ensuring that every project they tackle is unique and fully customizable.

 I’ve also seen people trying to take space away from their mechanical room.
 Having adequate space for your furnace and water heater to breathe and for maintenance work to be done, is very important.
 Proper ventilation is key to circulating air efficiently and also for fire prevention.
 So don’t crowd that mechanical room!